sunfounder/arduino_starter_kit/docs/source/24_flowing_light.rst

 Code Creation - Lighting Up LEDs
 --------------------------------------------

-The R3 board sends groups of binary data to the 74HC595 chip.
+The Arduino Uno R3 sends groups of binary data to the 74HC595 chip.
 Binary data forms the core of computers and many electronic devices, using simple 0s and 1s to process complex data and instructions.
 In computer science and digital electronics, binary data is vital as it forms the foundation for information processing and storage in electronic computers.
 Here, 0 and 1 can be seen as states of a switch, where 0 represents off (closed), and 1 represents on (open).